aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/php-and-aspose-words-for-java/php-programmers-guide/programming-with-documents-in-php/extract-content-in-php/_index.md

 ﻿---
-title: Extract Content in PHP
+title: Extract Content in PHP – Aspose.Words for Java
+articleTitle: Extract Content in PHP
+linktitle: Extract Content in PHP
 description: "PHP: Extract Content from Document using Aspose.Words for Java."
 type: docs
 weight: 30